10 Best Book Lights for Reading to Protect Your Eyes

 Vekkia Bookmark Book Light with Infinite Brightness Levels and Built-in USB Cable

-Unlike most clip-on lights with preset brightness steps, the Vekkia gives you infinite brightness adjustment.
-You slide your finger to dial in exactly the warmth and intensity you want.
-The soft rubber body bends into any shape and holds its position, so you can point light precisely at your pages.
-USB rechargeable with a built-in cable, which means one less thing to lose in your bag.
+Unlike most clip-on lights with 3-step brightness presets, the Vekkia offers infinite brightness adjustment.
+Slide your finger to dial in exactly the warmth and intensity you want.
+The 3000K warm light output sits right in the ophthalmologist-recommended range for nighttime reading.
+The soft rubber body bends into any shape and holds its position, so you can direct light precisely at the page without constant readjustment.
+The built-in USB cable means one less thing to lose in your bag.

 DEWENWILS USB Rechargeable Book Light